-- Name or IP address of the station
+- ▷ Name or IP address of the station

-- Remote station used to establish the connection
+- ▷ Remote station used to establish the connection

+- ▷ Type of connection, e.g. DSL or VPN

-- Number of connections
+- ▷ Number of connections

-- Data volume sent and received
+- ▷ Data volume sent and received

-- Online time
+- ▷ Online time

 - Activity log

 The activity log is a detailed list of the connections via WAN, WLAN, VPN, LANCAPI and a/b port, and a list of firewall activities.
 The detailed information recorded includes